Adamchini rice: Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 22 February 2023 (valid till 3 November 2030).

 M/s.
 Ishani Agro Producer Company Limited, and Human Welfare Association from Chandauli, proposed the GI registration of Adamchini Chawal.
-After filing the application in November 2020, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Adamchini Chawal " exclusive to the rice grown in the region.
+After filing the application in November 2020, the rice was granted the GI tag in 2023 by the Geographical Indications Registry in Chennai, making the name "Adamchini Chawal " exclusive to the rice grown in the region.
 It thus became the second rice variety from Uttar Pradesh after Kalanamak rice and the 37th type of goods from Uttar Pradesh to earn the GI tag.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.